Digital design in the age of sustainability

 According to calculations, the ITC sector is responsible for approximately 1.8%–2.8% of global carbon dioxide emissions (source).
 This is almost as much as South Korea and Germany emit yearly (source).
 Or, you could say that if the ITC sector were a country, it would be in 8th place of the world's worst emitters.
 Calculating energy use is quite complex, and many experts disagree on the exact numbers.
 Still, these figures show the significant responsibility that the ITC sector also has for reducing its emissions.

-A digital, sustainable aesthetic
+A sustainable aesthetic

 Throughout the explorations of designing our website, we've seen how building a sustainable site largely affects experience and aesthetics.
 In a way, this is going against current design trends, which are a lot about movement, interactivity, and immersive experiences.
 For the new Snøhetta website, we wanted to design something more sustainable yet still create an immersive experience – in a slightly different way.